LianneCampbell/Java_Sprint_Summer2024/UserDocumentation.md

 14. **Enter your choice**: Enter the corresponding number for the option you wish to initiate.

 ## How to Run the Application
-1. Compile all the Java files.
+1. Open Folder with VisualStudioCode or IntellijIDEA
 2. Run the `Demo` class.

 ## Class Diagram